Jinwenq/BitBruteForce-Wallet-Compressed-Address/README.md

-# BitBruteForce-Wallet (Only uncompressed Addess!)
+# BitBruteForce-Wallet (Only for Compressed Address!)
 This is an effective script to Brute Force, the Private Key of any Bitcoin Public Address.

 How does the script work?